OTRABAZOS/RealTimeNews_GoogleWorkspace/README.md

-# English: TrawlingWeb News Integration into Google Workspace
+# English: Connecting TrawlingWeb with Google Workspace to Access News from 18 Million Sources in Real Time

 ## Repository Purpose